Velodyne Lidar Inc. (VLDR) on Track to Reach $2.00 in a Year

-Velodyne Lidar Inc. (NASDAQ: VLDR) is -64.44% lower on its value in year-to-date trading and has touched a low of $0.82 and a high of $7.96 in the current 52-week trading range.
+Velodyne Lidar Inc. (NASDAQ: VLDR) is -60.56% lower on its value in year-to-date trading and has touched a low of $0.82 and a high of $7.83 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The VLDR stock was last observed hovering at around $1.59 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $2.00 for the next 12 months.
-It is also 86.25% off the consensus price target high of $12.00 offered by 7 analysts, but current levels are -10.0% lower than the price target low of $1.50 for the same period.
+The VLDR stock was last observed hovering at around $1.92 in the last trading session, with the day’s loss setting it -0.09% off its average median price target of $2.00 for the next 12 months.
+It is also 84.75% off the consensus price target high of $12.00 offered by 7 analysts, but current levels are -22.0% lower than the price target low of $1.50 for the same period.

 Top 5 Cheap Stocks to Own Right Now